tobigue/searcheval/README.rst

 searcheval
 ==========

-Library implementing metrics and tools for the evaluation of search results (rankings).
+Library implementing metrics and tools for the evaluation of search results (rankings) such as precison, recall and nDCG.

 Tests